In this article, I'm going to show you how to capture amazing Sunset photos.

 - A long list of ND and GND filters from Lucroit.

 - The B+W Kaesemann Circular MRC 77mm polarizing filter.
 I also have the 112mm Slim circular polarizer from Lucroit and the 165x165mm square polarizer from Lucroit.

-These are some quick thoughts about lens filters, but you should definitely have a look at our guide on long exposure with filters to master this technique from A to Z!
+These are some quick thoughts about lens filters, but you should definitely have a look at our photography guide on lens filters to master this technique from A to Z!

 Tripod and head

 Yes, you do need a tripod.
 But not any tripod.

 You can't imagine how many students come to my workshops with a superexpensive camera and lens and a cheap tripod and head...
 As soon as they begin shooting they realize their mistake: a cheap tripod doesn't provide any kind of stability!

 So don't make the same mistake and invest in a sturdy and solid tripod.

 This is particularly important if you plan to shoot long exposures during and after the Sunset because you have to make sure your gear doesn't move at all during the capture.